Nuclear Medicine Technology Fast Facts

 hours will be accepted for transfer.
 CLEP semester hours in math and science will not be accepted & no

 more than 3 CLEP or AP hours of English Composition will be accepted.

 All science courses must be basic science courses for science majors.

-Job shadowing and/or volunteering in the field of nuclear medicine technology prior to completion of the application process is highly recommended.
+Job shadowing and/or volunteering in the field of nuclear medicine technology prior to completion of the application process is required.